Antarctic Treaty System: Legal system

-Antarctica currently has no permanent population and therefore it has no citizenship nor government.
-Personnel present on Antarctica at any time are always citizens or nationals of some sovereignty outside Antarctica, as there is no Antarctic sovereignty.
-The majority of Antarctica is claimed by one or more countries, but most countries do not explicitly recognize those claims.
+Antarctica currently has no permanent population.
+The majority of Antarctica is claimed by one or more countries, but most countries do not recognize those claims.
 The area on the mainland between 90 degrees west and 150 degrees west is the only major land on Earth not claimed by any country.
 Until 2015 the interior of the Norwegian Sector, the extent of which had never been officially defined, was considered to be unclaimed.
 That year, Norway formally laid claim to the area between its Queen Maud Land and the South Pole.

 Governments that are party to the Antarctic Treaty and its Protocol on Environmental Protection implement the articles of these agreements, and decisions taken under them, through national laws.
 These laws generally apply only to their own citizens, wherever they are in Antarctica, and serve to enforce the consensus decisions of the consultative parties: about which activities are acceptable, which areas require permits to enter, what processes of environmental impact assessment must precede activities, and so on.
 The Antarctic Treaty is often considered to represent an example of the common heritage of mankind principle.

+Argentina

+Argentina claims the Argentine Antarctic Territory (between 25° W and 74° W), which it considers an integral part of its national territory.
+Since 1990, the claimed territory has been administratively incorporated into the province of Tierra del Fuego, Antarctica and South Atlantic Islands under Law 23.775.
+Argentine law applies to all Argentine nationals in Antarctica, with jurisdiction falling under the courts of Ushuaia, the provincial capital.

+Key legislation includes Decree-Law 2.191/1957, which established the foundational legal framework for Argentine Antarctic activities, and subsequent laws implementing the Antarctic Treaty System.
+The Argentine Antarctic Institute (Instituto Antártico Argentino), created in 1951, oversees scientific and logistical operations.